Oracle:Synchronize standby

 Follow

-This section will provide you with an overview of the Synchronize Standby Database (also known as the Sync feature) feature in Multiplatform.
+This section will provide you with an overview of the Synchronize Standby Database feature in Multiplatform.

 This option is to assist in two particular scenarios: